cryptlex/rest-api-response-format/README.md

     Content-Type: application/json

     {
-      "message": "The request cannot be served due to the application’s rate limit having been exhausted for the resource" }
+      "message": "The request cannot be served due to the rate limit having been exhausted for the resource" }
 ```
 8- VERB Internal Server Error - HTTP Response Code: **500**